nginx-proxy/nginx-proxy/README.md

 will allow a client browser to make a SSL connection (likely w/ a warning) and subsequently receive a 503.

+#### Let's Encrypt

+Use the Let's Encrypt service to automatically create a valid certificate for a virtual host.

+Set the following environment variables to enable Let's Encrypt support.

+- `LETSENCRYPT_HOST`
+- `LETSENCRYPT_EMAIL`

+The `LETSENCRYPT_HOST` variable most likely needs to be the same as the `VIRTUAL_HOSTS` variable and must be publicly reachable domains.
+Specify multiple hosts with a space delemiter.

+After the first start, the nginx-proxy will need to be restarted again.
+This is because the nginx configuration needs to be regenerated after downloading the Let's Encrypt certificate.

 ### Basic Authentication Support

 In order to be able to secure your virtual host, you have to create a file named as its equivalent VIRTUAL_HOST variable on directory